 You’d be amazed at the number of businesses that forget to back up their files before the movers arrive.
 Rather than take the risk of your electronics getting damaged in transit and losing all the information you need to conduct business, back them up ahead of time.
 Ideally, your files should be saved and backed up the morning before leaving for the new space.
 This way, all information in the files will be up-to-date and ready to help you operate at full steam once the truck is unloaded.

 Moving to a new office means moving everything out of the old space.
 This can quickly become overwhelming if you don’t have a plan.
 Instead of a rushed free-for-all packing spree, delegate packing tasks to members of your team.
 Make each individual responsible for packing up their own desk and computer.
 This ensures that they know where all of their equipment is, how it was packed, and maintain any organizational systems they already have in place.
 For common areas, have one department pack up the kitchen while another packs up the supply closets and so on.
 Not only will this speed up the packing and moving process, but it also ensures that everyone chips in and stays busy.

 Old files and out-of-date documents take up a lot of space.
 Before you move, go through any physical files you have on hand.
 Set documents that you want to keep aside and pack them for the move.
 Everything else that’s not essential or is no longer relevant can be shredded and disposed of.

 Whether you’re just starting to plan your move or have signed the lease on your new office space, Eden’s Moving is here to help.
-Our experienced crew understand the challenges businesses face when moving to a new facility and will make the move as painless as possible.
+Our experienced crew understands the challenges businesses face when moving to a new facility and will make a move as painless as possible.
 Contact us today for a free moving quote.